A drug designed for diabetes is now being called the first true longevity medicine. The evidence is real. So are the blind spots.

 In late 2025, Nature Biotechnology published an editorial asking a question that would have been unthinkable five years ago: "Are GLP-1s the first longevity drugs?"
 The editorial was prompted by presentations at the ARDD conference in Copenhagen, where a Novo Nordisk executive retitled her slide to call semaglutide "a proven longevity medicine" and an Eli Lilly representative asked the same question.
 The framing started with the companies that profit most from the answer.

-The drugs in question, semaglutide (sold as Ozempic and Wegovy) and tirzepatide (Mounjaro), were designed for type 2 diabetes and obesity.
-They work.
-Patients lose significant weight.
-Blood sugar normalizes.
-Cardiovascular risk drops.
-The SELECT trial showed a 20% reduction in major cardiovascular events.
+The drugs in question, semaglutide (also known as Ozempic and Wegovy) and tirzepatide (also known as Mounjaro), were designed for type 2 diabetes and obesity.
+They work in three clear ways:

 But then researchers noticed something unexpected.
 A 2025 trial by Corley et al. found patients on semaglutide showed signs of biological age reversal by approximately 3.1 years on the PCGrimAge clock.
 Their DNA methylation patterns, the molecular markers scientists use to estimate how old your cells really are, shifted younger.
 Inflammation markers dropped.
 Metabolic profiles improved in ways that went beyond weight loss alone.